 The Music Minus One company was founded in 1950 and their sing-along and play-along records quickly became an industry standard.
-For the first time, even hobbyist players could solo with a professional orchestra thanks to the high quality recordings that accompanied each book.
-Over the years the library has grown to over 1000 titles.
+For the first time, even hobbyist players could solo with a professional orchestra thanks to the high-quality recordings that accompanied each book.
+Over the years the library has grown to hundreds of titles.

 The Music Minus One recordings feature world-class musicians and orchestras from the United States, Vienna, Bulgaria, and elsewhere in Europe.
 A variety of concerti, opera, lieder, and chamber music from composers such as Bach, Beethoven, Chopin, Grieg, Mozart, Vivaldi, and others are available.
 In addition, the library also includes jazz combo works from such famed players as Stan Getz, Jimmy Raney, Bob Wilber, Buddy DeFranco, Glenn Zottola, Bob Dorough, Ira Nepus, Alan Kaplan, and more.

 The recordings allow the player to listen to the full recording featuring a soloist, but then pan the recording to remove the soloist so they could step in and play the lead.